-DOL = $$\frac{A{max} \times Mwt \times (dilution factor)}{\varepsilon \times [conjugate]}$$ where A{max} , "dilution factor" and [conjugate] are as defined in Step 3.1, Mwt is the molecular weight of IgG (~150,000), and ε is the molar extinction coefficient of CF^M488A (i.e., ~70,000).
+$$DOL = \frac{A{max} \times Mwt \times (dilution factor)}{\varepsilon \times [conjugate]}$$ where $A{max}$ , "dilution factor" and [conjugate] are as defined in Step 3.1, Mwt is the molecular weight of IgG (~150,000), and $\varepsilon$ is the molar extinction coefficient of CFTM555 (i.e., ~150,000).
 4. Storage and Handling For long-term storage, we recommend that BSA and sodium azide be added to the conjugate solution to final concentrations of 5-10 mg/mL and 0.01-0.03%, respectively, to prevent denaturation and microbial growth.
 The conjugate solution should be stored at 4 °C and protected from light.
-Spectral Property

 Figure 1.
-Normalized absorption and emission spectra for CF488A, Alexa Fluor 488 (AF488) and FITC (FL) conjugated goat anti-mouse IgG, respectively.
-Other Related Products A full selection of secondary antibodies, antibody labeling kits, and other bioconjugates including phalloidin, annexin V and α -bungarotoxin are available for many of our CFTM dyes.
-Please visit the Biotium website at www.biotium.com for details.
-CFTM dye technology is covered by pending US and international patents.
-"Alexa® is a registered trademark of Invitrogen, and Cy is a trademark of GE Healthcare; and DyLight is a trademark of Thermo Fisher Scientific.
+Absorption and emission spectra of CFTM 555 conjugated to goat anti-mouse IgG in PBS.
+Spectra of CFTM 555 conjugated to other proteins are similar.
+Other Related Products A full selection of secondary antibodies, antibody labeling kits, and other bioconjugates including phalloidin, annexin V and $\alpha$ -bungarotoxin are available for many of our CFTM dyes.
+Please visit the Biotium website at www.biotium.com for details. \CFTM dye technology is covered by pending US and international patents.
+"Alexa® is a registered trademark of Invitrogen, and Cy is a trademark of GE Healthcare.